mjpclab/jquery-tab/README.md

 `labelContainerClass` (default: `label-container`)
 CSS class for label container.
 if it is header label container, then also append class "`labelContainerClass`-header".
 if it is footer label container, then also append class "`labelContainerClass`-footer".
+Also append mode class "`labelContainerClass`-horizontal" / "`labelContainerClass`-vertical".
+Also append location mode "`labelContainerClass`-header-horizontal" / "`labelContainerClass`-header-vertical", "`labelContainerClass`-footer-horizontal" / "`labelContainerClass`-footer-vertical".

 `showHeaderLabelContainer` (default: `true`)
 If show label container before panel container.